picipi182/Scanner/README.md

 - Curl jq package (for looking up the location of an IP address)                         MUST

 The program checks if you have them installed, and you can choose to install them.

+# WARNING
+This script is still in beta!
+Expect bugs!